liuly0322/aplayer-ts/README.md

 See [APlayer](https://github.com/MoePlayer/APlayer/)

-This is a TypeScript Version, [npm](https://www.npmjs.com/package/aplayer-ts)
+This is a fork with typo annotation for TypeScript, [npm](https://www.npmjs.com/package/aplayer-ts)

 ```TypeScript
 import APlayer from 'aplayer-ts'